- 06 January 2021

 How much do Band 6 Nurses get paid?

-As of April 2020 we are entering the third year of the NHS Pay deal that was introduced in 2018.
+We are coming to the end of the NHS Pay Deal that was introduced in 2018.

-This year Band 6 Nurses with up to two years’ experience will be paid £31,365 a year.
+Band 6 Nurses with up to two years’ experience are currently paid £31,365 a year.

 However, given the experience and skills you need to develop to make the transition from Band 5 to Band 6, most Band 6 Nurses will actually earn a little more than this.